CompCogNeuro/CompCogNeuro.github.io/content/kinase-algorithm.md

 Here, we build on these foundations to describe the detailed mechanisms that actually drive learning in the Axon models, which represent an attempt to satisfy constraints from neuroscience, computational efficacy, and computational cost.

+At a big-picture level, the two central ideas behind the kinase algorithm are:

-The starting point is to compute Ca++ via the biophysically accurate implementations of the [[neuron channels#NMDA]] and [[neuron channels#VGCC]] channels that are well-established as the primary initial drivers of synaptic plasticity.
+* Use biophysically-grounded equations for computing the synaptic Ca++ influx via the [[neuron channels#NMDA]] and [[neuron channels#VGCC]] channels that are well-established as the primary initial drivers of synaptic plasticity.
 NMDA is sensitive to the conjunction of pre and postsynaptic activity, while VGCCs (voltage-gated calcium channels) are driven in a sharply phasic manner by backpropagating action potentials from the receiving neuron.

+* Apply a cascade of simple [[exponential integration]] steps to simulate the complex biochemical processes that follow from this Ca++ influx, with time constants optimized based on computational performance across a wide range of tasks.
+The final two steps in this cascade implement the [[temporal derivative]] computation where the faster penultimate step drives LTP (weight increases) while the final slower step drives LTD (weight decreases).

+This strategy leverages biophysically constrained mechanisms where they are well-established, while adopting a more abstracted computationally-motivated approach to the complexities of the subsequent biochemical processes, which are not yet sufficiently specified to support a more bottom-up approach.
+The overall mechanism behind the [[temporal derivative]] is supported by the general properties of the CaMKII and DAPK1 kinases and related mechanisms, as described in [[synaptic plasticity]], and by the initial empirical results of [[Jiang et al 2025]].

-However, it would be very expensive computationally to compute this Ca++ value for each synapse individually, so we instead break out the computation into two subcomponents:
+However, at a pragmatic implementational level, it would be very expensive to compute the Ca++ influx based on the NMDA and VGCC biophysical equations for each synapse individually, given that synapses greatly outnumber neurons (e.g., $N^2$ in a fully-connected model), Therefore, we instead break out the computation into two subcomponents:

 * A shared dendrite-level Ca++ value that reflects the overall dendritic membrane potential and the contributions of backpropagating action potentials from the receiving neuron on the NMDA and VGCC channels.

-* An efficiently-computed synapse-specific multiplier, that reflects the specific coincident presynaptic and postsynaptic activity at each synapse.
+* An efficiently-computed synapse-specific multiplier, that reflects the specific coincident pre and postsynaptic activity at each synapse.

-In another example of the [[synergies]] between neuroscience and computation, these two terms can be directly associated with the two essential terms in the error backpropagation learning rule, which are the **error gradient** and the **credit assignment** factors:
+In another example of the [[synergies]] between neuroscience and computation, these two terms can be directly associated with the two essential terms in the error backpropagation learning rule, which are the _error gradient_ and the _credit assignment_ factors:

 {id="eq_err-cred" title="Error * Credit"}
 $$
 \Delta w \propto \rm{Error} * \rm{Credit}
 $$

-These are concretely expressed in terms of $\delta$ and the sending unit activity $x$ in error backpropagation:
+These are concretely expressed in terms of $\delta$ and the sending unit activity $x$ in [[error backpropagation]]:

 {id="eq_bp" title="Backpropagation"}
 $$
 \Delta w \propto \delta x
 $$

 In the kinase algorithm, the _Error_ factor is computed from the dendrite-level Ca++, and the synapse-specific multiplier provides the _Credit_ assignment.
 The computational-level properties of these two factors are overall consistent with the backpropagation versions, but also have important differences that are beneficial for the discrete spiking nature of the Axon framework, and also help reduce the _vanishing gradient_ problem in deep networks.
+Thus, although this separation into these two distinct factors is motivated by computational cost considerations, it nevertheless provides a useful basis for understanding the functional properties of the putative biologically-based learning mechanism driven by NMDA and VGCC Ca++ influx.

-Due to the continuous-time nature of the Axon model, which simulates neural dynamics at the 1 ms timescale, it takes roughly 200 ms for each "trial" of processing to unfold, corresponding to a [[theta cycle]].
+Due to the continuous-time nature of the Axon model, which simulates neural dynamics at the 1 ms per cycle timescale, it takes roughly 200 cycles for each "trial" of processing to unfold, corresponding to a [[theta cycle]].
+The kinase algorithm provides an account of how information accumulates to drive effective learning based on the statistics of pre and postsynaptic spiking over this 200 ms window.

 In the [[predictive learning]] framework typically used, this time window encompasses an iteration of prediction (minus phase) followed by an outcome (plus phase), and then learning occurs at the end of the plus phase.
 The specific events that could trigger this learning in a biologically-realistic manner are described below.
-Aside from this temporal discretization of the learning process (and external dynamics of the environment), all of the other equations in Axon operate continuously over time.
+Aside from this temporal discretization of the learning process (and external dynamics of the environment), all of the other equations in Axon operate continuously over time, providing a real-time model of actual neural processing.

 ## Error gradient via dendritic Ca++